Zabbum/oel-remake/README.md

 - `notes.md` are development notes on original sourcecode

 ## Current roadmap
-- Extract all the text to a languagepack
 - Make this whole project more modifiable
 - Add option to play via network